informationinsecurity/RansomLeakMonitor/README.md

 # RansomLeakMonitor
 This tool is meant to help automate the identification of new victims that are posted to common threat actor leak sites.

+## Features
+- Scan leak sites for new victims and alert via Discord or Teams
+- Store images of the leak site and  victims in MySQL database for retention
+- Easily add additional parsers as new sites come online

 ## Requirements
 This tool was tested using ubuntu 20.04 server.
 Other requirements include:
 - Phpmyadmin (any version, just for simple db modification)